Classification algorithms applied to structure formation simulations: Introduction

 While the linear evolution and the transition to the non-linear regime can be approached by analytical methods, structure formation in the non-linear regime can only be studied using numerical simulations.
 These simulations are virtual laboratories by which is possible to study in detail the characteristics of the structures that stem from the dynamics of different candidates of dark matter and dark energy.
 By comparing the predictions of each model with observations, it is possible to evaluate the feasibility of each one of these scenarios.

-Until a few decades ago, numerical simulations were prohibitive in terms of the amount of the computational resources required, but in recent times the progress in hardware and the development of new algorithms have made this tool accessible to more research groups.
+Until a few decades ago, numerical simulations were prohibitive in terms of the amount of the computational resources required, but recently the progress in hardware and the development of new algorithms have made these tools accessible to more research groups.
 Still, the cost remain high and for some tasks they will remain out of reach in the foreseeable future.
 In this sense, there is an incentive to develop artificial intelligence/machine learning solutions that allow the prediction of important features in numerical simulations without the need of completely executing them or, at most, running a small number of simulations.

-The method described in this work is based on the approach made in \cite{10.1093/mnras/sty1719} and it uses the ability of machine learning algorithms to learn complex relationships in large data sets.
-We aim to find out how much informative are the features of the initial conditions to determine the formation of dark matter halos in cosmological simulations.
+The method described in this work is based on a similar approach made in \cite{10.1093/mnras/sty1719}, which uses the ability of machine learning algorithms to learn complex relationships in large data sets.
+We aim to find out how much information provide the features of the initial conditions to determine the formation of dark matter halos in cosmological simulations.

 The content of this paper is as follows.
 In section 2 we provide a short review of machine learning fundamentals.
 We extend the discussion to two supervised learning algorithms: decision trees and random forests.
 In section 3 we review some metrics of performance.
 In section 4 we discuss the problem of halo formation as a binary classification problem.
-We present the setup of our simulations, the construction of the training and test sets, and the process of hyperparameter tuning.
+Then, we present the setup of our simulations, the construction of the training and test sets, and the process of hyperparameter tuning.
 Finally, in section 7 we present our conclusions and a brief discussion of the results achieved.